The very best players in the game have a wide range of plays and skills at their disposal, but some come into play more often than others.

 With our opponent never exhibiting any aggression, we can comfortably go for a half-pot bet in this spot, and we should not expect to get raised too much at the lower stakes.
 If we do get raised, our opponent likely has a better hand than our pocket Aces.

-Playing in live poker games, you won’t have stats like these readily available, so it will be your job to pay attention and try to get some reads on how your opponents play and what their general tendencies are.
+Playing live poker games, you won’t have stats like these readily available, so it will be your job to pay attention and try to get some reads on how your opponents play and what their general tendencies are.

 Factor #3 – Your Image